Zigg1/android-soundboard/README.md

 # android-soundboard
-A simple soundboard app on Java
+A simple soundboard app for Android, made natively in Java

 I'm sure there's a better way to do this, but this is how I did it, and it just works.